KevWal/KWTracker/README.md

 - Addition of all UKHAS / HABHUB / Akerman LoRa Modes

 - Refactored into a C++ structure using guarded header files and cpp files (apart from TBTracker.ino is still named .ino to maintain Arduino IDE compatibility), this allows it to be compiled in both Arduino IDE and other C++ compilers like PlatformIO, as well as significantly speeding up development time as the whole program does not need recompiling after every change.

 - Different Debug serial port handling

-- Create a smaller RTTY sentence
+- Create a smaller RTTY sentence for quick transmission

 - Added ability to use ATMEGA1284P